Woahai321/soluify-telegram-copypaste-bot/ReadMe.md

 ## 📞 Contact

 Got questions or need help?
-Don't hesitate to reach out to us [here](https://soluify.com/contact/).
-We're here for you!
+Don't hesitate to add an issue on this repo and we can work through it together!

 ---